MPietraszuk/shipping-orders/README.md

-# shipping-orders
+# Shipping Orders
-An app to help with shipping goods
+An app to help with shipping goods.

+## MongoDB/ExpressJS/AngularJS/NodeJS